Icinga/icinga2/doc/7-icinga-template-library.md

 snmp_interface_noregexp     | **Optional.** Do not use regexp to match interface name in description OID.
 Defaults to false. snmp_interface_delta        | **Optional.** Delta time of perfcheck.
 Defaults to "300" (5 min). snmp_warncrit_percent       | **Optional.** Make the warning and critical levels in % of reported interface speed.
 If set, **snmp_interface_megabytes** needs to be set to false.
-Defaults to false. snmp_perf                   | **Optional.** Enable perfdata values.
+Defaults to false. snmp_interface_ifname       | **Optional.** Switch from IF-MIB::ifDescr to IF-MIB::ifName when looking up the interface's name snmp_perf                   | **Optional.** Enable perfdata values.
 Defaults to true. snmp_timeout                | **Optional.** The command timeout in seconds.
 Defaults to 5 seconds.